 Principal building - 10.0 metres (33 ft.)
 Accessory building - 5.49 m (18 ft.)
 All other uses - As required by the Development Authority

-- (1) Maximum Height & Size No accessory building shall exceed 5.49 m (18 ft.) in height.
-In no case shall any detached accessory structure exceed 167.2 m (1,800 sq. ft) in area size. - (3) The first accessory building, which is 9.3 m (100. sq. ft.) or less in area, placed on a lot does not require a development permit, but any second or subsequent accessory building shall require a development permit. - (4) The Development Authority may limit the number of accessory buildings on a lot. - (5) Where a structure is attached to the principal building on a site by a roof, an open or enclosed structure, a floor or foundation, it is to be considered a part of the principal building and is not an accessory building. - (6) As a condition of a permit, if a development approval is required, the Development Authority may stipulate specific requirements for the type of foundation stipulate specific requirements for the type of foundation, fastening or tie-down system, finish, colour, roof pitch, and materials to be applied to the accessory building or structure.
+- Maximum Height & Size No accessory building shall exceed 5.49 m (18 ft.) in height.
+In no case shall any detached accessory structure exceed 167.2 m2 (1,800 sq. ft) in area size. - (3) The first accessory building, which is 9.3 m2 (100. sq. ft.) or less in area, placed on a lot does not require a development permit, but any second or subsequent accessory building shall require a development permit. - (4) The Development Authority may limit the number of accessory buildings on a lot. - (5) Where a structure is attached to the principal building on a site by a roof, an open or enclosed structure, a floor or foundation, it is to be considered a part of the principal building and is not an accessory building.

+(6) As a condition of a permit, if a development approval is required, the Development Authority may stipulate specific requirements for the type of foundation, fastening or tie-down system, finish, colour, roof pitch, and materials to be applied to the accessory building or structure.